johnfonner/abaco-cli/README.md

 }
 ```

 4. **Check job status** with `abaco executions`.
 Providing only the actor ID lists all execution IDs associated with that actor.
-Providing the exection ID (output from `abaco-submit`) with the `-e` flag returns the job's worker ID and status.
+Providing the execution ID (output from `abaco-submit`) with the `-e` flag returns the job's status and worker ID.
 ```
 $ ./abaco executions -e QZ10OLzA3XDW6 Wyx0x356VoNyN
 vaO8x0D8q16Y5  COMPLETE